subatta/ResolveUR/ReadMe.md

     Tested for few project types including console, windows, unit test and website project types.
 </p>
 <p>
     Checks for MSBuild on local system in predetermined paths specified in app.config.
-As second argument, platform to build against can be specified.
+In console app, platform to build against can be specified.
 </p>

 <h3>Usage at commandline</h3>